Essiac tea is an herbal remedy that has been used for hundreds of years by Ojibway Indians.

 Rene Caisse, a Canadian nurse, started researching this herbal formula in 1922 following a cancer patient testimonial about the curative properties of the tea.

+What are the essiac tea ingredients?
 The original recipe contained four herbs:

 - 1. Sheep sorrel